Exabyte-io/documentation/docs/materials/bank.md

-# Copy Materials from the Shared Bank
+# Copy Materials from shared Bank

 We collect unique copies of all materials in a standard primitive representation [[1](#links)] in a central "Bank" collection.
 For accounts with private data, the corresponding entries are private and only visible to the members of the account.
 For the rest - the bank entries are visible to all platform users.

-# Open Materials Bank page
+# Open Bank Page

-To import new materials into your personal collection, select the "Bank" option in the left-hand sidebar and then "Materials".
-The user will be presented with a comprehensive list of centrally-stored and pre-defined crystal structures.
-This materials bank database effectively complements the Materials Project collection of structures described in the `Import` section of this documentation.
+In order to import materials into a personal collection, first navigate to the bank page: select the "Bank" option in the left-hand sidebar and then "Materials".

 # Search for material

-This list of crystal structures can be searched through with the help of the search bar at the top of the page.
+Next, search through the list of materials with the help of the search bar <i class="zmdi zmdi-search"></i>.
+Read on about how to do [search](search-compare.md) and [advanced search] (advanced-search.md).

 # Copy to account collection